E-Paine/tkinter-docs/source/widgets/canvas.rst

 .. class:: Canvas(master=None, cnf={}, **kw)

     Create a canvas widget for drawing graphics.
+It inherits all the common widget methods of :mod:`Widget`.

     *master* is the parent widget of this canvas.
 If ``None``, tkinter will attempt to use the :term:`default root <default root>`.